cloudops/cloudmc-standard-kb/en/vmware-compute-service/vmware-networking.md

 -   **Isolated**

     The most basic networking mode, an isolated network provides connectivity between interfaces attached to it.
-Isolated provides no connectivity to the outside world.
+Isolated networks provide no connectivity to the outside world.
 Only virtual machines within the same environment as a isolated network can connect to that network.

 -   **Routed**